 Hi everyone!
 I’m a mom of three and have had to teach three kids how to tie their shoes.
 It’s strange how each kid is a bit different in how they learn.
 Some learn the traditional way, others using toys and tools, and some using songs and imagination.

 I can tell you right now the main thing you want to have is patience 🙂 Your child will get frustrated, as kids do, so you need to be steady and calm and encourage them.
+My daughter’s school forced it by having a contest so we had to quickly push her to do it so she wouldn’t feel bad.

 If you have a TOY, it makes the process that much less painful to them.
 It becomes something fun, not a chore they have to learn and dread.
 I want to show you ten of the best toys you can get to help teach your kid how to tie his or her shoes.